MALDIVES: Male and Central Atolls

 The Maldives has 3 major surfing zones spanning a region of over 300 nautical miles from Latitude 4N down to the Equator:

 The Outer Atolls of Gaafu Dhaal and Seenu are the southernmost atolls in the Maldives.
-This area has a different season than the Male and Central Atolls due to the more southwest facing orientation of the passes here, and breaks best on the NE monsoon which occurs between between Dec and Apr, however Wavehunters charters only operate from late February through late-April during the most consistent segment of this season.
+This area has a different season than the Male and Central Atolls due to the more southwest facing orientation of the passes here, and breaks best on the NE monsoon which occurs between between late Aug-Apr, however Wavehunters charters only operate from late-August throught October and March through April during the most consistent segment of this season.
 Click here for more info on our Outer Atolls Charters.

 Resort Based Surfing

 Walk from your room to a world-class left-hander!
 Exclusive to resort guests, Lohis left is an ultra-consistent reef break that is highly regarded as the best left in the Maldives.
 A down-the-line wave that gives you a high speed ride from take-off to the end section.
 Hudhuranfushi Resort, home of the famous Lohis lefthander, is an ideal option for surfers, including couples and families, who desire the comforts and convenience of a resort based surf vacation.
 The mid-range 3.5 star resort offers fully-private beach or overwater bungalow accommodations, buffet style cuisine and full beverage service with alcohol license, scuba diving, watersports center, and a plethora of other resort facilities, amenities, services, and entertainment.
 Stay connected to the world if you need to via WIFI internet.
-Wavehunters has an allotment of 15 rooms from April till October at the cheapest rates.
 We have two live-in surfguides to look after your surfing needs.
 Hudhuranfushi Resort is truly one of the best surfing resorts in the world with a quality left on the doorstep and easy access to 5 other breaks within 30 minutes boat ride.
-Our surfer packages have guaranteed space on 2 x 3 hour boat trips per day.
-Only Wavehunters can guarantee this space as we have an allocation of 25 spaces per surf session (broken up over 2 boats).
-Our guests receive a wristband enabling you to get on the surf boats at any time rather than queue up to try to get a spot via watersports.

 Live-Aboard Surf Charters